kristerkari/react-native-css-modules/docs/setup-typescript.md

 ```

 ### Step 5: Setup transformer to support CSS modules and Typescript

+_This step is not needed if you are using React Native v0.57 or newer._

+#### For React Native v0.56 or older (Typescript is supported by React Native 0.57+)

 _This example only shows how to setup CSS support.
 Have a look at the setup documentation if you need PostCSS, Sass, Less or Stylus support._